 Rev Dr Liz Hughes (Chair) Rev Dr Liz Hughes is a retired Presbyterian minister and Chair of the Presbyterian Church in Ireland's Council for Global Mission.
 She worked as a missionary overseas for several years before returning to Northern Ireland where she spent 17 years as minister of Whitehouse Presbyterian Church.
-Mrs Hazel Baird (Vice Chair) Mrs Hazel Baird has held senior management posts with responsibility for developing systems for integrated governance in large organisations in the health and social care sector.
+Mr Graham White (Vice Chair) Mr Graham White is a strategic Human Resources specialist with over 25 years "hands-on" experience.
 Dr Nicola Brady Dr Nicola Brady is General Secretary of the Irish Council of Churches.
-Mr Gareth Dunlop Mr Gareth Dunlop is CEO and founder of Fathom, a dedicated user experience and digital strategy business based in Belfast.
-Mr David Kingston Mr David Kingston is an actuary with a background in insurance and investment.
-He is an active member of the Religious Society of Friends.
-Rev Uel Marrs Rev Uel Marrs is Secretary of Council for Global Mission of Presbyterian Church in Ireland.
-Dr Gillian Wylie Dr Gillian Wylie works on the International Peace Studies programme in the Irish School of Ecumenics, Trinity College Dublin and is Head of ISE.
 Rev Dr Laurence Graham Rev Dr Laurence Graham was President of the Methodist Church 2017-18.
 His ministry has taken him to Longford, Cork and Killarney, followed by Dublin where he is Superintendent of Dublin Central Mission.
 He is also general secretary of the Irish Methodist World Mission Partnership.
 Dr Steve Aiken Dr Steve Aiken was Leader of the Ulster Unionist Party and is an MLA for South Antrim.
 He spent 32 years in the Royal Navy, commanding submarines and working extensively in the Middle East.
 He holds a PhD and MPhil from the University of Cambridge in the field of international relations.
 He is a member of Kilbride Church of Ireland and lives in Ballyclare, County Antrim.
 Mr Hal Hosford Mr Hal Hosford is a chartered accountant, a member of Dun Laoghaire Methodist Church and a Trustee of the Methodist Church in Ireland.
-Mrs Rita Day Mrs Rita Day is a parishioner and member of the Select Vestry and the Glebe warden for Cloonclare Church of Ireland, Manorhamilton, County Leitrim.
-Rita is Academic Director of Marketing, Business & Law at Dublin Business School and previously was a lecturer in a teacher training college in Belfast.
 Ms Pauline Conway Ms Pauline Conway is a former Irish diplomat, who served in the Department of Foreign Affairs and Trade from 1979 - 2009.
 Pauline is actively interested in climate change issues.
 She is a parishioner of Guardian Angels Church, Newtownpark Avenue, Blackrock, Dublin.
 Mr Geoffrey Corry Mr Geoffrey Corry is a Dublin Methodist.
 He started out as Youth Officer and switched careers in 1987 to become a self-employed dialogue facilitator, family mediator and mediation trainer running his own courses for over thirty years.
 He has direct experience of working in conflict situations in Israel/Palestine, Colombia, Haiti and West Africa.
 Rev Dr Livingstone Thompson Rev Dr Livingstone Thompson is a religion specialist and theologian.
 He brings a wealth of knowledge in a number of fields and experience and skills in Diversity and Inclusion training and in the management of non- governmental organisations.
-Mr Graham White Mr Graham White is a strategic Human Resources specialist with over 25 years "hands-on" experience.
-Rev Colin Darling (Appointed Oct 21) Rev Colin Darling is rector of St John's Killyleagh.
+Rev Colin Darling Rev Colin Darling is rector of St John's Killyleagh.
 Colin is passionate about helping people on their journey of faith.
 Wherever they happen to be on that journey.